target111/lightwave-cli/README.md

 # lightwave-cli

-CLI for LightWave-Server: manage presets, colors, and brightness, and feed the music visualizer preset with live audio.
+CLI for LightWave-Server: manage presets, colors, and brightness, and feed the music visualizer and ambilight presets with live audio and screen colors.

 ```sh
 cargo install --path crates/lightwave